 The best organized blogs have either a navigation bar or a sidebar (sometimes both) with the list of categories on their blog.

 My advice here: keep it simple!
 Readers will be overwhelmed if there are too many categories to choose from on your blog.
 Generally speaking, you want to limit your selections to three to five (at the very most) top-line categories.
 Then, within each category you can absolutely cover more ground with sub-topics.

 But for the main categories—those that will show in your sidebar, chunk down all your ideas into a few main categories.

-Here on the INSIGHTS blog, I categorize posts into four areas: Branding, Marketing, Media and Work+Life.
+Here on the INSIGHTS blog, I categorize posts into five areas: Branding, Marketing, Media, Publishing and Work+Life.
 Pretty straightforward (and, also strategically keyed to the main services I provide).
 Here are some more examples of keeping it simple:

 - Eva Lin blogs about two things: personal finance and travel on theescapelife.com.